gjbex/Best-practices-for-scientific-computing/docs/testing/functional_testing.md

 compiler versions to ensure that your code will build and executed cleanly on a wide range of software platforms.

-[Travis CI](https://travis-ci.org/) is a very nice online continuous integration service that is free to use for open source software projects.
+Both GitHub and Gitlab support continuous integration that can be used for functional testing.

 The question remains how to code the actual tests that will be executed by the continuous integration system.
 A convenient way is to reuse the unit test